glibin/gameminer-faq/README_en.md

 Well, you have few ways:
 * The easiest way - press «Key is invalid» and forget about it.
-* You can PM creator and ask him change key, if he would.
+* You can PM the creator and ask him to change key, if he would.

 ## Okay, so I won.
 How do I get my precious game?
 And what to do if I still didn't receive the gift?